 of Scandinavia's population and industry is within 500 km of Gothenburg

-Gothenburg is Scandinavia’s leading industrial city and a prominent logistics hub.
-It is no coincidence that it is the location of DB Schenker’s head office for northern Europe as well as offices for almost all the major transport companies.
+Gothenburg is the logistics capital of Sweden and a thriving hub for business and R&D. It is no coincidence that it is the location of DB Schenker’s head office for northern Europe as well as offices for almost all the major transport companies.